DealingLace/HDAnywhereMHUB-HA/README.md

 # HDAnywhere MHUB Home Assistant Integration

-This custom Home Assistant integration provides support for controlling HDAnywhere MHUB devices as media players.
+This custom Home Assistant integration provides support for controlling HDAnywhere MHUB devices (API 2.1+) as media players.
 With this integration, you can monitor and control the power, as well as switch available inputs to available outputs from within Home Assistant.

 ## Features